Rhodes Tuition Remission Program

 - After 3 years of full-time employment — full tuition at Rhodes will be remitted.

-Rhodes participates in two exchange programs, and tuition remission may be available at those schools as well.
+Rhodes participates in three exchange programs, and tuition remission may be available at those schools as well.
 Additional information is available from Human Resources or at the following websites:

 - The Associated Colleges of the South (ACS) – http://www.colleges.org

 - The Association of Presbyterian Colleges and Universities – http://www.presbyteriancolleges.org

 - The Tuition Exchange - http://www.tuitionexchange.org

 In order for a spouse or dependent to receive tuition remission at Rhodes, the employee must complete, sign and submit a Tuition Remission form to Human Resources for approval.
 This form can be obtained from the Benefits Services Manager.
 After eligibility is confirmed and tuition remission is approved, the spouse or dependent must complete an Application for Admission.
 Both the completed Tuition Remission form and the completed Application for Admission with the required supporting documents must be submitted to the Office of Admission before the deadline for regular admissions.

 If an employee’s natural or legally adopted child attending Rhodes receives a merit scholarship from Rhodes, the amount of the Rhodes tuition remission plus the merit scholarship will be credited to the student’s account.
 However, the total amount of Rhodes tuition remission plus all sources of aid, including outside scholarships, shall not exceed the cost of tuition, room, board and fees at Rhodes.